 What is Contractual Liability?

-The term contractual liability means liability that one party assumes on behalf of another by way of a contract.
-Contractual liability is automatically covered by the standard ISO general liability policy.
+The term contractual liability insurance means insurance that covers liability the insured assumes under a contract.
+This coverage is automatically included in the standard ISO general liability policy.

-Most general liability policies contain a contractual liability exclusion like the one found in the standard ISO policy.
-The exclusion is located under Coverage A, Bodily Injury and Property Damage Liability.
-It eliminates coverage for the following:
+Most general liability policies contain a contractual liability exclusion under Coverage A, Bodily Injury and Property Damage Liability.
+A typical policy contains the same exclusionary wording found in the ISO Commercial General Liability Coverage (CGL) Form.
+The exclusion eliminates coverage for the following:

 Bodily injury or property damage for which the insured is obligated to pay damages by reason of the assumption of liability in a contract or agreement.

 The exclusion contains two important exceptions.
-It does not apply to:
+It doesn't apply to:

 - Liability the insured would have in the absence of the contract; or